Gibbs’ Reflective Cycle

 1. Description – Objectively describe the experience or event you are reflecting on.
 Include specific facts and details like what happened, who was involved, where it occurred, and what you were doing.
 The description should be clear and concise.

-2. Feelings – Identify and describe the feelings and emotions you experienced during the event.
-Expressing your feelings is an important part of reflection.
+2. Feelings—Identify and describe the feelings you experienced during the event.
+Expressing your emotions is an essential part of reflection sessions.
 Consider how you reacted both physically and emotionally.

-3. Evaluation – Make an evaluation of the experience and your reactions to it.
+3. Evaluation—Evaluate the experience and your reactions to it.
 Assess what went well and what didn’t.
 Determine what you found helpful or unhelpful in the situation.

-5. Conclusion – Summarize your reflections and draw conclusions about what you have learned from this analysis.
+5. Conclusion – Summarize your reflections and conclude what you have learned from this analysis.
 What new insights have you gained?
 What broader connections can you make?

-6. Action Plan – Based on your analysis and conclusions, outline the actions you will take moving forward.
+6. Action Plan – Outline your actions moving forward based on your analysis and conclusions.
 Detail the specific steps you will implement to improve future experiences and responses.

 Completing all six steps facilitates deep reflection, links theory to practice, and leads to informed actions.
-We hear this from customers that regularly use our corporate, employee, and leadership courses.
+We hear this from customers who regularly use our corporate, employee, and leadership courses.

-Following this structured framework helps ensure reflection is thorough, meaningful, and productive.
+Following this structured framework helps ensure thorough, meaningful, and productive reflection.

 Conclusion

-Gibbs’ Reflective Cycle is a valuable tool to promote reflective practice.
+Gibbs’ Reflective Cycle is a valuable tool for promoting reflective practice.

 The six-step model provides a structured approach for thinking critically about experiences.